 GENERAL GUIDELINES for ALL Submissions to The Main Street Rag (Effective June 1, 2012) Please note: the following guidelines apply to MAGAZINE submissions only.
 Anthologies and book submissions have separate specific guidelines that may be different.
 Links to them are at the top of the page.

-EMAIL SUBMISSIONS ONLY and they must be sent as WORD or RTF attachments, not in the body of emails to: firstname.lastname@example.org.
+EMAIL SUBMISSIONS ONLY and they must be sent as WORD or RTF attachments to: firstname.lastname@example.org.

 An introduction within the body of an email is fine, but not necessary.
 Submissions are considered on the basis of the quality of the work -- nothing else -- so bios and publishing credits are not pertinent to the consideration process.

 * * * IMPORTANT * * * Please specify in the subject line what kind of submission it is (poetry, fiction, etc.).

 There are two guidelines that apply to any and all submissions to The Main Street Rag (our literary magazine) and are the most often overlooked.
 Confirming in the body of the submission email that the author has followed these specific guidelines will save time.
-If the author does not confirm the following guidelines in the body of the submission email, a form email will be returned and the submission will be deleted so te author will have a chance to re-read the guidelines and re-send the submission:
+If the author does not confirm the following guidelines in the body of the submission email, a form email will be returned and the submission will be deleted so the author will have a chance to re-read the guidelines and re-send the submission:

 1) The submitted item is not previously published.
 This includes anything that has been published online, even on a personal web page or blog.
 The exception would be if the Main Street Rag has requested a poem from an author.

 2) The submitted item is not Simultaneous Submitted and will NOT be for the next 8 weeks.